In the lap of such bountiful natural beauty, we wondered what life is really like. Turns out, the answer wasn’t so straightforward.

 Srinagar, the summer capital, has a vibe very different from the rest of Kashmir.
 Especially around the Dal lake, it is completely tourist-centric.

 Here, they have a simple modus operandi.
-They approached us with a sample photo album and asked us to choose the picture of our choice.
-A variety of props to perfectly match the Kashmiri dress chosen, these photo studio shikaras stock it all.
+These young photographers approached us with a sample photo album and asked us to choose the picture of our choice.
+A variety of props to perfectly match the chosen Kashmiri dress, these photo studio shikaras stock it all.

 They promised a perfect Kashmir ki kali “Damsel from Kashmir” picture.
-By evening, the photo would be delivered at our hotel room!
+By evening, the photo would be delivered to our hotel room!